 Outside of your gender equality advocacy work, what do you enjoy doing?

 In my spare time, I spend a lot of time with family and friends.
-I also travel when I can, especially taking trips in my country to the interior.
+I also travel when I can, outside of the country but I also especially taking trips in my country to the different interior and nature locations.
 I also enjoy visiting and trying various local restaurants and watching movies and TV.

 - Dutch (Advanced/Native)